multiplemonomials/MbedSysview/README.md

 ```
 MBED_SYSVIEW_APP_NAME
 ```
 This sets the name of your application as displayed in the SystemView viewer.
+If unset, the name of the CMake project will be used.

 #### Integrating the Code with Mbed CLI 1
 For Mbed CLI 1, you should just be able to copy all the source files under the SEGGER-SystemView and MbedSysview folders into your project and Mbed CLI will build them.
 However, you may also need to edit MbedSysview.cpp to hardcode values of the options (see above).